evanrinehart/hs-faq/README.md

 follows an if-then-else in an imperative language code block.
 If you find that you are doing a lot of early exiting by case matching on Nothing then you should use the Maybe monad `>>=` operator or do notation instead.
-The monad instead for Either works the same way.
+The monad instance for Either works the same way.
 - It is possible to create a monad with an explicit exit command.
 This will have the same implementation and behavior as Maybe or MaybeT.
 - In IO code it is possible to do this by throwing exceptions.
 But I don't